ZoeGray/StockOrganizer/README.md

 From January 1, 2017 to May 31, 2019

 		Value @ Start	Value @ End	Dividend/Share
 	FXAIX			107
 	SHAK	30		65
 	UBNT	31.5		110
 	IRMD	9.0

-To be clear, this example does not input anything into Dividend/Share The rest of the boxes can be left blank
+To be clear, this example does not input anything into Dividend/Share.
+The rest of the boxes can be left blank.

 -----